veromel/Markdown-notes-python-app/README.md

    - Open the `index.html` file in a **Firefox** browser.
    - Note: Currently, it does not work properly in Chrome due to certain compatibility issues.

+4. **Create an account:**

+   - Register with your email and password on the signup page
+   - Log in to access your personal notes dashboard

 ## API Testing with Postman

 To test the API, you can use the Postman collection included in the project:

 - [Download Postman Collection](Markdown_notes_app.postman_collection.json)

-You can import this collection into Postman to easily interact with the API endpoints defined.
+You can import this collection into Postman to easily interact with the API endpoints defined, including both user management and note operations.

 ### Importing into Postman